 ●In cognitive-behavioral models of SAD, maladaptive beliefs are important maintaining factors that are closely associated with anxious feelings, physiologic responses, and avoidance behaviors.
 (See 'Theoretical foundation' above.)

 ●Cognitive-behavioral therapy (CBT) is the best studied and most efficacious psychotherapy tested in clinical trials for SAD.
 Components vary by treatment protocol but typically include psychoeducation, cognitive restructuring, and exposure practices.
 CBT is usually provided in group or individual therapy over approximately 12 weekly sessions.
 (See 'Cognitive-behavioral therapy' above.)

 ●Cognitive restructuring involves identifying and challenging negative maladaptive beliefs and automatic thoughts, observing the association between anxious mood and automatic thoughts, examining errors of logic, and formulating rational alternatives to these beliefs and thoughts.
 In exposure, patients are confronted with feared situations and asked to examine specific expectations that arise.
-(See 'Practice' above.)
+(See 'Components' above.)

 ●Reasons for nonresponse to CBT include cognitive errors that enhance social anxiety in response to actual or imagined social threat, and avoidance strategies (such as safety behaviors, described above) that lead to the maintenance of social anxiety.
 Other factors that might contribute to the maintenance of the problem include the presence of: autism spectrum disorder; schizoid and schizotypal personality traits; or associated problems such as depression, complicated grief; interpersonal trauma, or substance use disorder.
 (See 'Strategies for nonresponse' above.)